 Understanding F5J Start Height

 For beginning F5J pilots there is often initial confusion regarding the F5J Start Height parameter.
-So first let's look to the FAI regulations for F5J, then we'll walk through several examples.
+Let's take a look at the FAI F5J regulations and then we'll walk through several examples to illustrate several key points.

 The essential functions of the AMRT (altimeter/motor run timer) are: